hpcgarage/intrepyddguide/goal-metric.md

  ESTIMATED DELAY = 1.25747
  ENERGY-DELAY-SQUARED METRIC = 0.627656
 ```
-Once the Performance Model has been built, it can be used any intrepydd program.
+Once the Performance Model has been built, it can be used in any intrepydd program.
-To import the perf model in your main files, you can add an 'import perf_api'
+To import the perf model in your main files, you can add an `import perf_api`
 statement along with other imports.
-The API calls are described below:

 # Sample Usage
 The below code snippet demonstrates the API usage in an Intrepydd program: